Benedetta Scuderi

 Benedetta Scuderi (born 8 September 1991) is an Italian politician of Green Europe who was elected member of the European Parliament in 2024.
 She has served as co-spokesperson of the Federation of Young European Greens from 2022 to 2024.

 Early life and career

 Scuderi was born in Agropoli in the province of Salerno.
-She holds a master's degree in sustainability and energy from Bocconi University, and a master's degree in public policies from University College London.
+She graduated with honors in Law from Roma Tre University, holds a Master's Degree in sustainability and energy from Bocconi University, and a Master's Degree in public policy from University College London.

 After working for Libera she joined Greens in 2019, and was later a co-founder of Green Europe's youth wing.

+On 1 October 2025, she was detained by Israel alongside three other Italian lawmakers while participating in the Global Sumud Flotilla which aimed to carry aid to the Gaza Strip; the group subsequently filed a criminal complaint with the Public Prosecutor's Office in Rome.